JoakimKv/arsmagica_warriors/README.md

 - In the 'warriors' folder: -> 'warriors_start.xlsx'.

 - Now you can run the programs 'WarriorTournamentInspector.exe' and 'WarriorTournament.exe' by 'double clicking' on them (the 'warriors' folder is in the same place as the '.exe' files and the 'warriors_start.xlsx' file is in the 'warriors' folder).
-The results of the new ratings can be seen in the 'warriors' folder.
+The results of the new ratings can be seen in the 'warriors' folder in one of the excel files: 'warriors_updated.xlsx' or 'warriors_inspector_updated.xlsx'.

 - The two mentioned '.exe' files above and the 'warriors' folder with the excel file 'warriors_start.xlsx' can all be found in the 'dist' folder in the project.